 Rain Gauges: What They Are, How They Work, And The Different Types Of Rain Gauges

-Rainfall measurement is an age-old practice that communities have been engaging in for centuries throughout the world.
+The measuring of rainfall is a practice that communities have been engaging in for centuries throughout the world.
 The device used for measuring precipitation is more commonly known as a rain gauge.

-A rain gauge can predominantly be defined as a meteorological instrument used to measure the amount of precipitation in its liquid form in a specific area over a defined period of time.
-It typically forms part of a weather station to measure current and determine future weather conditions.
+A rain gauge is defined as a meteorological instrument used to measure the amount of precipitation in its liquid form in a specific area over a defined period of time.
+It typically forms part of a weather station, which uses it to display current and determine future weather conditions.

 To be more precise, evidence shows the practice of measuring rainfall dates back as far as 500 B.C. when the Ancient Greeks already measured precipitation.